riziqHabib/AutomationLeadTest/README.md

 # AutomationLeadTest

-this project is built as task for Automation lead position frameworks that have been used:
+this project is built as task for Automation lead position<br> frameworks that have been used:<br>
 -restAssured to manage restApi building,calling...<br>
 -hamcrest for assertion<br>
 -log4j used for logging<br>